emerril1/EpiSim-an-Epidemic-Simulator/README.md

 Understanding how infectious diseases spread and how intervention strategies can mitigate outbreaks is critical for public health planning not just locally, but globally.
 However, real-world experimentation is often impractical, unethical, or even highly unfeasible.
 Therefore, computational simulations are needed that model disease transmission, evaluate infection rates, and assess the effectiveness of intervention strategies in a controlled environment.

 The simulation will:
-* Model infection dynamics using a compartmental approach (e.g., susceptible, infected, recovered).
+* Model infection dynamics using a compartmental approach (e.g., susceptible, exposed, infected, recovered).
 * Track infection rates over time.
-* Evaluate the effectiveness of basic intervention strategies (e.g., isolation, vaccination).
+* Evaluate the effectiveness of basic intervention strategies (e.g., social distancing, vaccination, quarantine).

 The simulation will not:
 * Differentiate between types of pathogens such as bacteria, parasites, or fungi.